FullstackAcademy/developer-setup-guide/oracle-cloud/setup.md

 *This feature is a **BETA** currently and may change*

-Oracle Cloud is a service by Oracle, Inc. which allows you to allocation a virtual computer in the cloud.
-On their Always-Free tier, you can allocate for free two x86 based Virtual computers with 1GB of RAM and a single CPU, plus as many ARM based virtual machines as you would like as long as the total of those machines doesn't exceed 24GB of RAM and 4 CPUs.
+Oracle Cloud is a service by Oracle, Inc. which allows you to allocate a virtual computer in the cloud.
+On their Always-Free tier, you can allocate two x86 based Virtual computers with 1GB of RAM and a single CPU, plus as many ARM based virtual machines as you would like as long as the total of those machines doesn't exceed 24GB of RAM and 4 CPUs.